sanjay-29-29/yolov5_object_detection/README.md

-# YOLOv5 Object Detection on Windows
+# YOLOv5 Object Detection

-This repository contains a Python script for performing object detection using the YOLOv5 model on Windows.
+This repository contains a Python script for performing object detection using the YOLOv5 model.
 It captures video frames from a webcam and overlays bounding boxes on detected objects, counting the number of detections for a specific class and displaying an alert message if a threshold is met.

 ## Prerequisites